St. Michael the Archangel Byzantine Catholic Church Pittston, Pennsylvania

 We are the parish community of St. Michael the Archangel.

-We are a Catholic Church of the Byzantine Eastern rite.
+We are a Catholic Church of the Byzantine-Ruthenian Rite

-It is a long history, one of value,
+Our history is a long history, one of value to all who seek Truth.

-When you pray with us, you will also be enriched and inspired by the continuity of our Eastern Church spirituality and worship.
+When you pray with us, you will also be enriched and inspired by the continuity of our Eastern Christian spirituality and worship.

 Our Catholic Faith

-As Catholics of the Byzantine Eastern Rite, our spiritual focus is foremost on everything we believe as Catholics, how we live our faith in the fullness of Truth through the Sacraments of the Church, and in relationship with Jesus Christ.
+As Catholics of the Byzantine Eastern Rite, our spiritual focus is foremost on everything we believe united in one holy Catholic apostolic Church.
+We live in relationship with Jesus Christ.
+We live our faith in the fullness of Truth received in the Sacraments of the Church.
 As Christians, we believe in the Truth of One God revealed in the mystery of the Holy Trinity.
 Our beliefs are professed in the Nicene Creed.

 Our Special Heritage